-Offering Belgian-style beers close to Archer, as well as tours on Saturdays, the award-winning Adelbert’s Brewery uses non-GMO Bohemian floor-malted barley, Noble hops and fresh yeast, as well as a multitemperature decoction mash.
+Offering Belgian-style beers close to Archer, as well as tours by request, the award-winning Adelbert’s Brewery uses non-GMO Bohemian floor-malted barley, Noble hops and fresh yeast, as well as a multitemperature decoction mash.
 The result?
 A more-complex flavor in each bottle.
-Whether trying a limited-release or a year-round beer, a fruited sour or a canned brew, the tasting room provides additional entertainment: TV, darts, giant Jenga and foosball.
-Or enjoy a cold one outside under the hand-built pergola or while playing a rousing game of cornhole or washers.
-Don’t forget to check out its Facebook or Twitter page for details on which food trucks will be at Adelbert’s when you go.
+Whether trying a limited-release or a year-round beer, a fruited sour or a canned brew, the tasting room provides additional entertainment: TV, arcade cabinets, board games, console video games, darts, Jenga Giant, a pingpong table and a foosball table.
+Or enjoy a cold one and a bite from their food truck, Hot Box Diner, outside under the hand-built pergola.

-Perhaps the quintessential Austin brewery, Austin Beerworks focuses solely on producing canned (not bottled) beer that’s divided into four groupings: Core Four — Peacemaker anytime ale, Pearl-Snap German-style pils, Flavor Country hoppy pale ale and Fire Eagle American IPA — a hearty selection of seasonal brews and what it bills “Heavy Machinery” — a seasonal IPA series.
-Stop by the taproom for a tour and enjoy a cold one, including exclusive taproom-only selections, at the walk-up bar or super-cool, dog-friendly patio.
-And complement that brew with some good grub from a rotation of food trucks that partner with the brewery.
-You’ll be treated to excellent service by the friendly staff and have an opportunity to purchase bold merch with attitude: shirts, headware, fanny packs (yes, indeed), bolo ties, Eagle River tube and the wildly popular “Photorealistic Unicorn” original art, hand-drawn by Austin Beerworks staff members.
-These folks know how to have serious fun.
+Austin Beerworks focuses solely on producing canned (not bottled) beer: Core beers (on tap), plus seasonals, big bottles from their Killer Strains series and new RAD Lab beers (exclusive to the taproom).
+Stop by for a tour and enjoy a cold one at the walk-up bar or super-cool, dog-friendly patio.
+Complement your brew with good grub from Can-tina, its food truck.
+Expect excellent service by the friendly staff and purchase bold merch with attitude: shirts, headware, fanny packs (yes, indeed), bolo ties, Eagle River tube and the wildly popular “Photorealistic Unicorn” original art, hand-drawn by Austin Beerworks staff members.

 Just north of Lady Bird Lake in the historic district of Rainey Street lies one fo Austin’s best breweries, Craft Pride — a wildly popular beer bar with more than 50 taps featuring Texas craft beers.
 The bar’s design, construction and decor underscore its allegiance to local businesses and belief in fostering an environment of sustainability.
 Serving Texas drafts, bottles, cans and wines Craft Pride has a Sunday brunch with signature beer cocktail offerings that go down perfectly alongside food truck Via 313’s Detroit-style pizza.
 A myriad of crowd-pleasing events (music, movies, trivia) fill the calendar at this locals’ favorite.

-A short drive southwest of Domain NORTHSIDE’s Archer Hotel Austin is Jester King — a world-renowned farmhouse brewery set on the outskirts of town in Texas Hill Country.
-With a hop yard, a three-acre vineyard and a herd of goats, Jester King grows a variety of fruits and vegetables for fermentation, as well as for sharing with the community.
-A sampling of more than 50 house beers includes Spon Grapefruit, Queen’s Order (ale brewed with Texas honey and lemons), Montmorency vs. Balaton (barrel-aged beer refermented with cherries) and Cerveza de Mezquite (al brewed with mesquite beans).
-This family- and dog-friendly outdoor brewery serves handcrafted, artisan pizzas and appetizers by Stanley’s Farmhouse Pizza.
-Free farm tours begin at 2 PM every Saturday.
+A short drive southwest of Archer Hotel Austin is Jester King Brewery — a world-renowned farmhouse brewery set on the outskirts of town in Texas Hill Country.
+With a hop yard, a 3-acre vineyard, a walking trail and a herd of goats, Jester King grows a variety of fruits and vegetables for fermentation, as well as for sharing with the community.
+A sampling of more than 50 house beers includes Spon Grapefruit, Astral Reflections (a DDH double hazy IPA, collab with Celestial Beerworks) and Less Dots (a farmhouse ale with spent black currants).
+This family- and dog-friendly outdoor brewery serves handcrafted, artisan pizzas and appetizers.